Kayaker wearing Wiley X Polarized Sunglasses

 If you’re one of those individuals, consider the following five facts to help eliminate these and any other excuses for not protecting your or your children’s eyes against the sun’s harmful UV rays.

 2. You can have BOTH fashion and UV protection.
-Many individuals choose sunglasses based on style, but many fashion sunglasses often fail to protect eyes from harmful UV rays.
-Fortunately, a large variety of sunglasses do protect the eyes and look great on the wearer too.
+Many individuals choose sunglasses based on style, but many fashion sunglasses fail to protect the eyes from harmful UV rays.
+Fortunately, many sunglasses also protect the eyes and look great on the wearer.

 3. Affordability is no longer an issue.
-While many sunglasses with UV protection can get pricey, there are just as many affordable options too.
+While many sunglasses with UV protection can get pricey, there are just as many affordable options.
 With prices starting at a few dollars, cost no longer exists as an excuse for not wearing sunglasses.

 Protecting children’s eyes doesn’t have to be expensive.
-Many people are hesitant to spend a lot of money on sunglasses for children.
-Let’s face it, kids are rough or forgetful and often both.
-Fortunately, many inexpensive options exist to protect young eyes from UV rays.
-Plus, many safety sunglasses provide protection from impact hazards such as those that come with sports.
+Many parents hesitate to spend much money on sunglasses for their children.
+Let’s face it: kids can be rough or forgetful, often both.
+Fortunately, there are many inexpensive options to protect young eyes from UV rays.
+Additionally, many safety sunglasses guard against impact hazards, especially those associated with sports.
 Options are so affordable, under $3.00 each, that purchasing a backup pair makes sense too.

 Wearing Wiley X Sunglasses While Hiking